emqx/bootcamp/mqtt-test-kit/README.md

 Please don't install InfluxDB 2.7 or later versions.
 These versions no longer directly support backup write protocols such as collected and Prometheus.
 We must use Telegraf to convert these protocols into Line Protocol before writing them into InfluxDB.
 So for simplicity, we directly install InfluxDB 1.8 which supports the collectd write protocol.

 Next, we need to modify InfluxDB'configuration so that it can receive performance metrics sent by collectd and store them in the database.
-Open the InfluxDB configuration file /etc/influxdb/influxdb.conf, and change the configuration items in the collectd section to the following content.
+Open the InfluxDB configuration file `/etc/influxdb/influxdb.conf`, and change the configuration items in the `collectd` section to the following content.

 ```
 [[collectd]]